HFTSRedux/TS2Redux/README.md

  - Infinite ammo
  - Bodies don't disappear after dying (story mode only)
  - Disable auto-lookahead (camera doesn't return to center when moving)
+ - Disable breathing (no camera sway while character is idle)
  - Freeze time
 	 - Prevents the game from processing A.I. movement.
 	 - Use this sparingly in short bursts, because it can lead to crashes, especially when moving into a new area in a level.